Tuesday – Best Night of the Week!

 Registration remains open through the season.
 The only penalty for late registration is that you miss the races that have already been run and may not qualify for placement.

-NEWS FLASH…the tradition of having racing crews assist the Race Committee was reinstated in 2024!
+The tradition of having racing crews assist the Race Committee was reinstated in 2024!
 Visit the Race Committee page for more information on signing up for 2025.

 Season 59 begins Tuesday, May 13, 2025.